-Its wavelength (e.g. colour) is defined by the number (mix) of proton-electron pairs in the atom, and its intensity (e.g. brightness) is defined by its amplitude.
+Its wavelength (e.g. colour) is defined by the number (mix) of proton-electron pairs in the atom, and its brightness is defined by its intensity.

-Electro-magnetic energy always travels in a wave-lime motion at the speed of light (c).
+Electro-magnetic energy always travels in a wave-like motion at the speed of light (c).

 You will see many limits related to the various spectral identities (visible light, microwave, etc.) but there is no discrete demarcation for any of them.
 Like most organic ranges, the lines dividing the various ranges are approximate only there is considerable overlap.

 The mathematical relationship between wavelength (λ) and frequency (ƒ) of electro-magnetic energy is as defined thus: c = λ.ƒ